Spring2022COMP211/Student-Tests-pt2/README.md

 Run the `make` command and it will properly compile and run the test (or give you errors as to why it couldn't compile).

 Have fun troubleshooting.

+## Note:

+Test 1 and Test 5 for SA cache will pass if your implementation is not fully finished yet.
+Consider them more debugging tools (when they're failing) than bulletproof evidence your implementation is working.